seedstack/website/content/docs/seed/manual/security/data.md

         weight: 50
 ---

 The goal of the security on data is to protect the data exposed by an application.
-It will take data-holding classes and obfuscate them according to the current subject authorizations.
-For instance, an account number `79927391338710` could be transformed into `799273****8710`.
+It has the ability to obfuscate any attribute of any object that does not pass the security restriction defined on it.
+For instance, an account number `79927391338710` can be transformed into `799273******10`.

 # Usage

+## @Restriction annotation

+This annotation can be applied on any class attribute.
+The field value will be obfuscated when data security will be applied:

+    public class MySecuredPojo {
+        @Restriction(value = "${ hasRole('manager') }", obfuscation = AccountObfuscationHandler.class)
+        private String accountNumber;

+        ...
+    }

+The value of the annotation is a security expression (see [this section](#security-expressions) for more details).
+If it evaluates to false against the current Subject the field will be obfuscated according to the `DataObfuscationHandler` specified (see [this section](#dataobfuscationhandler) for more details).
+The default obfuscation handler nullifies the field.

+## Data security service

 The security on data can be applied by using the `DataSecurityService` as follows: